-Strengths Intern al attributes that contribute to success Weaknesses Internal barriers to succes 55 Alaska Railroad connectivity to other parts of the state and recent expansion efforts Connected to other parts of Alaska and the contiguous U.S. via roads Fairbanks is situated at the confluence of the Chena and Tanana Rivers Rail car storage Fairbanks International Airport - growing regional, state, and international hub Harsh winter weather conditions "Orphan roads" with no road maintenance Limited public transportation Not enough bike paths Low density and long driving distances Federal Aviation Administration is unequipped to manage increase in flight volume at airport control towers as military base activity increases Opportunities E xternal forces that contribute to success Threats External forces that could be ba urriers to success FNSB is well-positioned as a global transportation hub for serving, promoting, and advancing the nation's Arctic interests Increased collaboration between neighboring communities (Denali Borough, City of Nenana, Tok) Expanding rail service to be year-round, and potential connection with Alberta Current and potential federal funding opportunities for new infrastructure through the American Rescue Plan, COVID-19 relief funds, Infrastructure Investment and Jobs Act, and more Electric car charging infrastructure expansion Climate change impacts on infrastructure Ongoing designation as an EPA nonattainment area due to air quality, and potential cuts in federal funding Ongoing supply chain disruptions due to the pandemic and workforce shortages impacting new construction (2019 as pre- Where do we want to be in 5 years?
-(5% g 2026 Targets (5% growth from 2019) 2,702 Employment - Number of full-time and part time transportation and warehousingjobs in FNSB10% increase from 2014 596,066 Air Passengers - Fairbanks International Airport passenger arrivals625,8692020 passenger arrivals were half the 2019 number625,869 ???
-Other potential indicators - border crossings; tons of freight moved; miles of pedestrian paths and vehicle road connections made; reduction in miles of unmaintained roads; increased access to local businesses; increased public transportation options??? / /
+Strengths Intern nal attributes that contribute to success Weaknesses Internal barriers to succes 55 Alaska Railroad connectivity to other parts of the state and recent expansion efforts Connected to other parts of Alaska and the contiguous U.S. via roads Fairbanks is situated at the confluence of the Chena and Tanana Rivers Rail car storage Fairbanks International Airport - growing regional, state, and international hub Harsh winter weather conditions "Orphan roads" with no road maintenan Limited public transportation Not enough bike paths Low density and long driving distances Federal Aviation Administration is unequincrease in flight volume at airport contramilitary base activity increases iipped to manage Opportunities E External forces that contribute to success Threats External forces that could be ba urriers to success for serving, prom Arctic interests Increased collabic communities (De Expanding rail seconnection with Current and potenew infrastructur COVID-19 relief for Jobs Act, and model ential federal funding opportunities for re through the American Rescue Plan, unds, Infrastructure Investment and Climate change impacts on infrastructure Ongoing designation as an EPA nonattainment area due to air quality, and potential cuts in federal funding Ongoing supply chain disruptions due to the pandemic and workforce shortages impacting new construction Where We Are (2019 as pre- pandemic baseline) we use to track progress? ht to be in 5 years?
+2026 Targets (5% growth from 2019) 2,702 Employment - Number of full-time and part time transportation and warehousing jobs in FNSB2,83710% increase from 2014214 2,837 596,066 Air Passengers - Fairbanks International Airport passenger arrivals625,8692020 passenger arrivals were half the 2019 number625,869 625,869 ???
+Other potential indicators - border crossings; tons of freight moved; miles of pedestrian paths and vehicle road connections made; reduction in miles of unmaintained roads; increased access to local businesses; increased public transportation options??? / / /